House Speaker: Budget restraints will hamper projects

 Health care in rural Georgia has become a "critical issue," he said, and when that happens the question becomes “is this a year we can address it?”

-“We always have to keep in mind that the budget is more of it is more than about numbers and percentages,” he said, “because those are dollars that touch people's lives.
+“We always have to keep in mind that the budget is more than about numbers and percentages,” he said, “because those are dollars that touch people's lives.
 And those fund programs which are important to people.”

 For constituents waiting for funding, Ralston said, he will ask them to be patient.